netenglabs/suzieq/docs/inventory.md

 #### Selecting devices from Nautobot

 [Nautobot](https://docs.nautobot.com/projects/core/en/stable/) is a Network Source of Truth and automation platform and can be used as a dynamic inventory source for SuzieQ.
-The integration is provided by [Pynautobot](https://pynautobot.readthedocs.io/en/latest/) which provides support for Nautobot 1.x and 2.x.
+The integration is provided by [Pynautobot](https://pynautobot.readthedocs.io/en/latest/) and currently provides support for `Nautobot 2.x`.

 The inventory collection and filtering mechanisms are provided by pynautobot.
 If no filters are provided, all devices are retrieved.
 The pynautobot filters are defined under `device_filters` in the source configuration:

 ```yaml
 sources: